Ex officio member: Russia

-Russian Prime Minister, chairmans of State Duma and Federation Council, Chief of Staff and heads of federal subjects are ex officio members of State Council (an advisory body to the head of state).
-President of Russia is an ex officio chairman of it.
+Russian prime minister, chairmans of State Duma and Federation Council, chief of staff and heads of federal subjects are ex officio members of State Council (an advisory body to the head of state).
+President of Russia is an ex officio chairman of it, as well as Security Council.

 United Kingdom

 House of Lords

 In the House of Lords, the bishops of the five Great Sees of Canterbury, York, London, Durham, and Winchester are ex officio members, and are entitled to vote just as any other Lord Spiritual.

 Formerly, anyone holding a title in the Peerage of the United Kingdom was ex officio a member of the House of Lords.
 This entitlement was abolished in 1999.
 Since then, only the Earl Marshal and the Lord Great Chamberlain (offices that are themselves hereditary) remain ex officio; another 90 hereditary peers are elected by and from among those eligible.

+Prime ministers

+The prime minister of the United Kingdom is ex officio the First Lord of the Treasury.

 Scotland

 The Lord President of the Court of Session is by virtue of office appointed as Lord Justice General of Scotland.
-As such, he is both head of the judiciary of Scotland, president of the Court of Session (the most senior civil court in Scotland), and president of the High Court of Justiciary (the most senior criminal court in Scotland).
+As such, they are both head of the judiciary of Scotland, president of the Court of Session (the most senior civil court in Scotland), and president of the High Court of Justiciary (the most senior criminal court in Scotland).